Profile-Driven Co-Pilot

 max_concurrent_agents = 4A stateful TypeScript CLI drives your chosen LLM, which delegates to a Python bridge for hardware and heavy parsers.

-A mock of the agenIT REPL so you can feel how it works before installing.
+A mock of the Octobus REPL so you can feel how it works before installing.
 Type a slash command or anything in free form — outputs are simulated, but the flow is the real one.

 A REPL designed like an OS shell — every workflow, integration, and persona is one command away.

-agenIT isn't just a code co-pilot.
+Octobus isn't just a code co-pilot.
 It ships with a Project Management Office layer that plans sprints, tracks budgets, enforces standards on every activation, and reports back without anyone opening a spreadsheet.

 /sprint plan turns a goal into stories, slices them into squad-sized tasks, and assigns each to the right agent — with story points and dependencies.